Billy Wilder

-Billy Wilder (/ˈwaɪldər/ WYLE-dər, /de/; born Samuel Wilder; June 22, 1906 – March 27, 2002) was an American filmmaker and screenwriter.
-Born in Sucha Beskidzka, at the time in Austria-Hungary (now Poland), Wilder's career in Hollywood spanned five decades, and he is regarded as one of the most brilliant and versatile filmmakers of classical Hollywood cinema.
-He received seven Academy Awards (among 21 nominations), a BAFTA Award, the Cannes Film Festival's Palme d'Or and two Golden Globe Awards.
+Billy Wilder (Note: /ˈwaɪldər/ WYLE-dər, /de/.) (born Samuel Wilder; (Note: שמואל װילדער.)
+June 22, 1906 – March 27, 2002) was an Austrian and American film director and screenwriter.
+His career in Hollywood spanned five decades, and he is regarded as one of America's most versatile filmmakers.
+He received seven Academy Awards (among 21 nominations), a BAFTA Award and the Palme d'Or.

-In 1916, when Wilder was ten years old, his family moved from Galicia to Vienna, where he worked as a journalist instead of attending university.
+Wilder was born into a Polish-Jewish family in Sucha, Galicia, Austria-Hungary.
+In 1916, he moved to Vienna, where he worked as a journalist instead of attending university.
 Wilder's career as a screenwriter started in Berlin, where he relocated in his early adulthood.
 The rise of the Nazi Party and antisemitism in Germany saw him move to Paris.
-He then moved to Hollywood in 1934, and had a major hit when he, Charles Brackett and Walter Reisch wrote the screenplay for the Academy Award-nominated film Ninotchka (1939).
-Wilder established his directorial reputation and received his first nomination for the Academy Award for Best Director with Double Indemnity (1944), a film noir based on the novel by James M. Cain with a screenplay by Wilder and Raymond Chandler.
-Wilder won the Best Director and Best Screenplay Academy Awards for The Lost Weekend (1945), which also won the Academy Award for Best Picture.
+Wilder moved to Hollywood in 1934, and had a major hit when he, Charles Brackett and Walter Reisch wrote the screenplay for Ninotchka (1939).
+He established a reputation as a director and received his first nomination for the Academy Award for Best Director with Double Indemnity (1944), a film noir he cowrote with Raymond Chandler.
+Wilder won Academy Awards for Best Director, Best Screenplay and Best Picture for The Lost Weekend (1945).

-In the 1950s, Wilder directed and co-wrote a string of critically acclaimed films, including the Hollywood-set drama Sunset Boulevard (1950), for which he won his second screenplay Academy Award; Ace in the Hole (1951), Stalag 17 (1953) and Sabrina (1954).
-Wilder directed and co-wrote three films in 1957: The Spirit of St. Louis, Love in the Afternoon and Witness for the Prosecution.
-During this period, Wilder also directed Marilyn Monroe in two films, The Seven Year Itch (1955) and Some Like It Hot (1959).
-In 1960, Wilder co-wrote, directed and produced the critically acclaimed film The Apartment.
-It won Wilder Academy Awards for Best Picture, Best Director and Best Original Screenplay.
+In the 1950s, Wilder directed and co-wrote a string of critically acclaimed films, including Sunset Boulevard (1950), for which he won his second Academy Award for Best Screenplay; Ace in the Hole (1951), Stalag 17 (1953) and Sabrina (1954).
+He directed and co-wrote three films in 1957: The Spirit of St. Louis, Love in the Afternoon and Witness for the Prosecution.
+Wilder directed Marilyn Monroe in two films, The Seven Year Itch (1955) and Some Like It Hot (1959).
+In 1960, he co-wrote, produced and directed The Apartment, which won him Academy Awards for Best Original Screenplay, Best Director and Best Picture.

-Other notable films Wilder directed include One, Two, Three (1961), Irma la Douce (1963), Kiss Me, Stupid (1964), The Fortune Cookie (1966) and Avanti!
-(1972).

-Wilder received various honors over his career, including the AFI Life Achievement Award in 1986, the Kennedy Center Honors in 1990, the National Medal of Arts in 1993 and the BAFTA Fellowship Award in 1995.
-He also received the Directors Guild of America's Lifetime Achievement Award, the Laurel Award for Screenwriting Achievement and the Producers Guild of America's Lifetime Achievement Award.

-Seven of his films are preserved in the United States National Film Registry of the Library of Congress as being "culturally, historically or aesthetically significant".
+Wilder received the AFI Life Achievement Award in 1986, the Kennedy Center Honors in 1990, the National Medal of Arts in 1993 and the BAFTA Fellowship Award in 1995.
+He also received the Directors Guild of America's Lifetime Achievement Award, the Laurel Award for Screenwriting Achievement, and the Producers Guild of America's Lifetime Achievement Award.
+Seven of Wilder's films are preserved in the National Film Registry of the Library of Congress as being "culturally, historically, or aesthetically significant".
+Some Like It Hot, The Seven Year Itch and The Apartment were included on AFI's 100 Years...100 Laughs list.
+His career was chronicled in the American Masters documentary Billy Wilder: The Human Comedy.